obsidiansystems/obelisk/lib/route/docs/introduction.md

 Next we're going to add a 404 page to our list of routes.
 This route will be similar to our main route in that there will be only one possible instantiation of this route.
-The representation in the address bar will of course be different.
-But similarily there will only be one possible route, in this case the expected route will be `/missing`.
+The representation in the address bar will be different, in this case the expected route will be `/missing`.

 To represent this we will extend the `MyRoute` type with another constructor: